ImanHeshmat/handwritten-digit-pure-numpy-neural-network/README.md

-# MNIST from-scratch neural network
+# Neural network from scratch with NumPy

 This repository contains a small neural network implemented from scratch (pure NumPy and Algebra) to classify handwritten digits from the MNIST-format CSV (`train.csv`).
 The goal is educational: implement forward/backward propagation and training using raw linear algebra and basic Python/NumPy.